 Aquatic Ecology, Fisheries, Hydroacoustics

-My research program is presently examining several aspects of fisheries ecology.
-I have projects focused on studying the interactions between exotic and native fishes, the effects of changing climate on habitat quality for cold water fishes and nutrient regeneration-translocation by vertically migrating fauna in the recovering food web of Lake Superior.
+My research program examines several aspects of fisheries ecology.
+Current projects are focused on studying the interactions between exotic and native fishes, the effects of climate change on habitat quality for cold water fishes, nutrient regeneration-translocation by vertically migrating fauna in the food web of Lake Superior and individual based modeling.
 While this group of topics is diverse, each is important for they are focused on examining the influence of human induced environmental change on aquatic communities.

 Fish populations are a vital source of revenue for economic interests in sport and commercial fisheries, as well as a vital link in ecosystem processes that influence water quality.
 Understanding linkages between aquatic species and ecosystems is vital to predicting the effects of changing the natural environment.